Higgsed network calculus: Ruijsenaars Hamiltonians and their supersymmetric versions

 The interaction terms in the Hamiltonian are due to the nontriviality of the DIM coproduct.
 Denoting the value of the vacuum matrix element of~\eqref{eq:54} (stripped off the flipping fields) by $\tilde{\psi}(\vec{w},\vec{x},\vec{u})$ we get

-Such system was considered in~\cite{FS}.
+Such system was considered in~\cite{FS}\footnote{Their notation differs from the notation here: $(q,t)_{\cite{FS}} = (q,t^{-1})_{\mathrm{here}}$}.
 Our formalism provides explicit integral formulas for the solutions of the supersymmetric Ruijsenaars system and of the corresponding supersymmetric Macdonald polynomials (and, in the $t \to q$ limit, supersymmetric Schur functions).